mozilla/ActiveData/docs/jx_decisive_operators.md

 ## Choosing a category for JSON Expressions

 Strict operators are common in most procedural languages.
 Conservative operators are used in SQL expressions.
-In both these cases we can get good practice with the coding style required to operate on unclean JSON.
+In both these cases we become well practices with the coding style required to operate on unclean JSON.

 The decisive operators are rare: Most applications have clear internal data structures; and a decisive operator will only hide coding mistakes.
 The value of decisive operators is only apparent in domains that have `nulls`, and this does not happen in most applications because the use of `nulls` can always be mitigated with a "better" set of type definitions.

-*If* you do not dictate the type system, or the types are changing often, or you deal with types from many different systems; in other words, you are processing "unclean data"; the conservative and strict operators will demand verbose code that checks for those nulls.
+*If* you do not dictate the type system, or the types are changing often, or you deal with types from many different systems; or you are processing "unclean data"; the conservative and strict operators will demand verbose code that checks for those nulls.
 Decisive operators work better in this enviroment.
 For example, SQL aggregation operators are decisive:

 ```sql
 	AVG(42, 24, null) => (42+24)/2 => 33